qiuhuaqi/qiuhuaqi.com/_posts/2017-7-3-gce-jupyter.md

 Next, open up your favorite browser and access the URL with the \[all ip addresses on your system\] part replaced by the static external IP address that you set earlier.
 If it all goes well, you should then see the Jupyter Notebook interface.
 We're all set!

 ### Summary
-In summary, we walked through the following topics in the setting up in the original tutorial with added details:
+In summary, we walked through the following topics of the setting up in the original tutorial with added details:
 - setting up a Google Cloud Compute VM and running VM instances
 - connecting to the running VM instance via SSH (with proxy settings)
 - setting up Jupyter Notebook for developing and accessing the notebook server from a local browser